nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-raes-cascade-delete.md

 \c HoneyRaes

 ALTER TABLE ServiceTicket DROP CONSTRAINT serviceticket_employeeid_fkey;
-ALTER TABLE ServiceTicket
-ALTER COLUMN EmployeeId DROP NOT NULL;
 ALTER TABLE ServiceTicket ADD CONSTRAINT serviceticket_employeeid_fkey FOREIGN KEY (EmployeeId) REFERENCES Employee(Id)
 ON DELETE SET NULL;
 ```
-This script is dropping the constraint, then dropping the `NOT NULL` requirement from `EmployeeId` (because now we want to make that nullable on the ServiceTicket table), and finally readding the constraint, but setting `EmployeeId` to `NULL` when an employee is deleted whose id matches the `ServiceTicket`'s `EmployeeId`.
+This script is dropping the constraint and readding the constraint, but setting `EmployeeId` to `NULL` when an employee is deleted whose id matches the `ServiceTicket`'s `EmployeeId`.

 This option will set the `EmployeeId` of all service tickets associated with an employee being deleted to `NULL`.